 - Designate a location in the office for a Memory Wall.

-- Write several topics on a board and have each employee choose one.
+- Use post-its to write several topics on a board and have each employee choose one.

 - Allow them to share a memory and then put it up on the Wall.

 - The Memory Wall will then showcase each member’s most memorable times in the workplace.

 Such an activity will help build bonds and solidify relationships by providing talking points and revealing common memories.

 Next up on our list of team building activities for work is another one for pairs.
 One member is blindfolded, while their teammate has to guide them through a ‘minefield’.

 - Choose a large enough space and build an obstacle course using chairs, boxes, desks, etc.

 - Divide the participants into pairs and blindfold one person in each pair.

 - Have the teammate, who can see, guide their blindfolded partner through the minefield via verbal instructions.